trolando/oink/README.md

 * The APT algorithm was published in 1998 and again in 2016.
 * The parallel strategy improvement implementation is inspired by work in 2017 but uses a different approach with work-stealing.
 * The accelerated SPM approach is a novel approach.
+* The succinct small progress measures algorithm was published in 2017.
+(Jurdzinski and Lazic, at LICS 2017)
-* The QPT progress measures algorithm was published in 2016.
-(Fearnley et al, at SPIN.)
+* The QPT progress measures algorithm was published in 2017.
+(Fearnley et al, at SPIN 2017.)

 The parallel algorithms use the work-stealing framework Lace.